Almonds are good dietary sources of zinc. A handful provides about 10% of the recommended daily intake! Only fortified milk is rich in zinc, though.

 Certainly, we shouldn’t depend on almonds to meet our daily needs of zinc.
-Almonds should be a part of a well-balanced diet, in order, to take enough zinc from food.
+However, almonds should be a part of a well-balanced diet that provides high amounts of zinc.

 Actually, we should consume foods high in zinc every day.
-The human body can’t store zinc.
+The human body can’t store it.

 Do vegans have a higher risk of zinc deficiency?

-Hence, vegan need a higher daily dose of zinc.
+Hence, vegans and people who follow a plant-based diet need more zinc.
 It’s estimated that vegans need about 50% more zinc from dietary sources than meat eaters.

-In any case, even vegans won’t need zinc supplements, if they follow a well-balanced diet.
-As a rule of thumb, try to eat at least 1 handful of seeds and nuts daily.
-Almonds are among the best dietary sources!
+In any case, even vegans can get enough zinc, if they follow a well-balanced diet.
+As a rule of thumb, try to eat at least 1 handful of seeds and nuts per day.